We are proud to work with a diverse group of commercial and subsidised clients on a London, national and international level.

 Following a sell-out run at The Royal Court Theatre, Olivier and Academy Award winner Martin McDonagh (The Pillowman, The Cripple of Inishmaan, In Bruges) returned to the West End with Matthew Dunster’s award-winning production of Hangmen.

 In his small pub in Oldham, Harry (David Morrissey) is something of a local celebrity.
 But what’s the second-best hangman in England to do on the day they’ve abolished hanging?

 Amongst the cub reporters and pub regulars dying to hear Harry’s reaction to the news, his old assistant Syd (Andy Nyman) and the peculiar Mooney (Johnny Flynn) lurk with very different motives for their visit.

-The eleventh HighTide Festival of new theatre takes place between Tuesday 12th and Sunday 17th September 2017 across several venues in Aldeburgh, Suffolk and for the very first time in Walthamstow from Thursday 28th September to Sunday 8th October 2017.
+The twelfth HighTide Festival of live performance takes place between Tuesday 11th and Sunday 16th September 2018 across several venues in Aldeburgh, Suffolk and Walthamstow from Thursday 18th September to Sunday 30th September 2018.

-A wide variety of theatre productions will receive their world premieres, alongside a programme of play readings, touring theatre, comedians, variety shows, local companies, theatre for young people, and Face to Face live interviews with leading artists.
+A wide variety of theatre productions will receive their world premieres, alongside a programme of play readings, touring theatre, comedians, variety shows, local companies, theatre for young people, and interviews with leading artists.